junyasu0124/qulip-board/README.md

 	* If you are not sure which one to choose, choose `Self-Contained` version.
 <br>
 1. Run `QulipBoard.exe` to start the program.
+1. You can see the icon in the task bar if the app is running.
 #### \<Attention\>: Sometimes antivirus software may flag this app as a virus.
 Please whitelist this app if you trust it.
 If you have any concerns, feel free to build it from the repository youself!

 #### File hashes (SHA-256)